krzysu/mashaclimbing/src/posts/2017-03-bertablock/bertablock.md

 Adult daily price is **10 eur**.
 It’s the highest price for a bouldering gym in Berlin.
 For students it will be 8 eur.

 Berta Block also offers early bird option - Mo.-Fr. till 1 pm with the price 6 eur and they also have a variety of abonnements - 10, 20, 50 entries, half- or one-year membership cards.
-For more details please check the official website: www.bertablock.de
+For more details please check the [official website](www.bertablock.de)

+***

+<iframe width="560" height="315" src="https://www.youtube.com/embed/WB0d1PowQXM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+Check out my YouTube channel for more climbing videos!